ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 print(AllDist)
 print(len(AllDist))
 ```
-Finally, we calculate some statistics we
+Finally, we calculate some statistics we will send to a CSV file.
 ```Python
 # Caluclate statistics for maximum distances for the GO
 print(statistics.mean(AllDist)*0.621371)  # in miles